bmm00000/practice/git-github/2/NOTES.md

 if you follow the 'feature branching' workflow in your team, you will not do any experiments in the master/main branch since you don't want to screw things up there. people will work in feature branches, and that work will be merged in the master/main branch if it is deemed appropriate.

 a 'merge commit' is the first commit that we have seen that has two parent commits, this is something that will come up later on.
+THE MERGE COMMIT WILL TAKE PLACE ON THE RECEIVING BRANCH (EG. MASTER)!
+THE OTHER BRANCH REFERENCE (EG. BUGFIX) WILL REMAIN IN THE FORMER COMMIT, NOT IN THE MERGE COMMIT!

 imagine your colleage changed line 39 in the master branch, and you changed the same line in the bugfix branch. or another situation: your collague changed a file in the master branch, and you deleted that file in the bugfix branch. which one wins in the merge commit when we try to merge the branches? we have a conflict. you have to manually resolve conflicts: open the files where there are conflicts, fix them, and commit these changes. (the files where there are conflicts are decorated, they have new content to indicate where there are conflicts)